BrayanLemusQ/SearchPlayersAndTeamsFIFA21UltimateTeam/Commit Status.md

 # Commit Purpose
-This commit purpose is to add the functionality of ordering the response information ascending or descending by the time a search by name is executed.
-In addition the `readInformation` function was modified so the API can read all the pages in API FUT 21
+This commit purpose is to explain the functionality of the SearchPlayersAndTeamsFiFA21UltimateTeam API.
+In addition an error message was added to the `/team` route that will be shown when receiving an invalid key, and a new condition was added to the `AquireURLParameters` function to fix the error produced when the search parameter is not sent when calling the endpoint

 ## Operation